 Matthew 22:36-39 - The second greatest command is to love your neighbor as yourself.

-Luke 10:25-37 - When asked who the "neighbor" is that we are supposed to love, Jesus told the story of the Good Samaritan.
-He met a stranger in need and helped him.
-The lesson is that all people are our neighbors, and if any one needs help, we should love them enough to give what we can.
+Luke 10:25-37 - When asked who is the neighbor that we should love, Jesus told the story of the Good Samaritan.
+This man met a stranger in need and helped him.
+The lesson is that all people are our neighbors; and when we meet someone who needs help, we should love him enough to give what we can.

-Love for others requires love for all people, not just friends, family members, and people who obey the truth.
-Especially when people have needs, we are to have compassion to help with their needs.
+Love for others requires love for all people, not just friends, family members, and Christians.
+Especially when people have needs, we should have compassion to help with their needs.

 D. We Should Love People of Other Races, Nationalities, and Social Classes.

-Sometimes we care for people close to us, with whom we share much in common, but we are suspicious, indifferent, or even cruel and antagonistic to people from different backgrounds.
+Sometimes we care for people with whom we share much in common, but we are suspicious, indifferent, or even antagonistic to people from different backgrounds.

 John 4:9 - The conflict between Jews and Gentiles is a common Bible theme.
-Jews in Jesus' day were highly racist.
-Because they had received national blessings from God, they thought they were more important to God than other nations.
-So they refused to associate or show common kindness to others.
+Jews were racists, nationalistic supremacists.
+Because they had received national blessings from God, they thought they were more important than other nations.
+As a result they refused to associate or even show common kindness to others.
 Gentiles likewise resented Jews.

-Jesus did not share this racial hatred.
-He was interested in teaching anyone who was interested in truth, regardless of race or nationality.
+But Jesus did not share this racial hatred.
+He taught anyone who was interested in truth, regardless of race or nationality.

-Acts 10:28,34,35 - When the gospel was being preached, Jewish Christians still did not realize God's love for Gentiles.
+Acts 10:28,34,35 - When the New Testament came into effect, Jewish Christians still did not realize God's love for Gentiles.
 God sent revelations to teach Peter that he should call no man common or unclean.
 God is no respecter of persons, but people of all nations can be saved if they fear and obey Him.
 [11:17,18]

 E. We Should Love Even Sinners and Enemies.

-Luke 6:27,28,31-33 - Love your enemies, do good to them who hate you, pray for those who mistreat you.
+Luke 6:27,28,31-33 - Love your enemies, do good to those who hate you, pray for those who mistreat you.
 Evil people love only the people who love them.
-We must do better.
+Christians must do better.
 We must love those who hate us.

 Romans 5:6-9 - God's love led Him to send Jesus to die for sinners.
-Note that God loves sinful, ungodly people.
-But His love does not mean He approves or even overlooks their sins.
-He considers them to be ungodly sinners, but He cares for their well-being in that He wants them to be saved.
+Note that God loves sinners so much He sent His Son to die for them.
+But His love does not mean He approves or overlooks their sins.
+He still considers them to be ungodly sinners, but He cares for their well being so much that He wants them to be saved.
 This is Biblical love for sinners.
-[John 3:16]

-So "love the sinner" is a valid Bible principle, but it does not mean, as some believe, that we must approve their sinful conduct.
-It means we do not want to destroy them or harm them, but we want them to receive what is best.
+So "Love the sinner" is a valid Bible principle, but it does not mean that we must approve their sinful conduct.
+It means we do not want to do violence to them, but we want them to receive what is best.
 Especially we want them to repent and be saved.

 II.
 But We Should Also Hate and Oppose All Sin.

-We do not seek the destruction of the sinner, but we do seek the destruction and elimination of all sin.
+We should not seek to destroy the sinner, but we should seek to eliminate all sin.

 A. God Hates Evil but Loves Righteousness.

-Proverbs 6:16-19 - God hates six things; seven are to Him an abomination (something strongly detested).
-Other passages list dozens of other things God hates (abominations).
+Proverbs 6:16-19 - God hates six things; seven are an abomination (something strongly detested).
+This is not a complete list.
+Other passages list many other things God hates.

 Hebrews 1:9 - You have loved righteousness and hated lawlessness.
-This was a prophecy of Jesus quoted from Psalm 45:7.
+(This was a prophecy of Jesus quoted from Psa 45:7.)

-The idea that God loves everything, so we should love everything, is simply false.
-It is extremely dangerous because it leads people to think God will ignore sin, so people can continue to sin without suffering eternal consequences.
-If this is true, everyone will be saved, because God loves everyone.
+It simply is not true that God loves everything.
+That idea is dangerous because it leads people to think they can continue to sin without suffering eternal consequences.
+If this is true, then everyone will be saved, since God loves everyone.
 But the truth is that most people will be lost eternally (Matt.
 7:13,14).

-The idea that God loves everything is fundamentally false because, although God loves all people, He still hates sinful conduct so much that He will punish those who sin and do not repent.
-He loves us so much He sent His Son to die so we can be forgiven.
-But if we refuse to meet the conditions of forgiveness, we will be lost eternally.
+The fundamental error of the doctrine is a failure to distinguish between love for people and acceptance of their conduct.
+God loves everyone, but He still hates sinful conduct so much that He will punish those who do not repent.
+Because He loves us, He sent His Son to die so we can be forgiven.
+But if we refuse to meet the conditions of forgiveness, we will still be lost eternally.

 Psalms 97:10 - You who love the Lord, hate evil!

 Deuteronomy 7:25-27 - Graven images were an abomination to God, therefore His people were to detest and utterly abhor them.
-What God hates, we are to hate because we love Him and fear Him.
+What God hates, we should hate because we love Him and fear Him.

 1 John 2:15-17 - Do not love the world or the things of the world, including lust of the flesh, lust of the eyes, pride of life.
 If we love these things, the love of the Father is not in us!
-Again, if we love God, we are forbidden to love the things which oppose Him.
-In fact it is impossible to love both God and evil.
+Again, love for God forbids us to love things that oppose Him.
+It is impossible to love both God and evil.

-The issue is not whether we love or hate, but what we love and what we hate.
-Because of the things we love, there are things we must hate.
+So, the issue is not whether we love or whether we hate, but what we love and what we hate.
+Because of the things we love, there are other things we must hate.
 It is impossible to love everything, because some things are direct opposites.
 If you love one, you must hate its opposite.
 The more you love one, the more you hate its opposite.

-The more you love God, the more you hate evil, because God and evil are opposites.
-The less you hate evil, the less you love God.
-When your hatred and opposition to evil grows weak, you need to realize that this is because your love for God has grown weak!
+Specifically, the more you love God, the more you must hate evil because God and evil are opposites.
+When your opposition to evil grows weak, you need to realize that this means your love for God has grown weak!

 C. Love for Truth and Righteousness Also Requires Us to Hate Evil.

-Psalms 119:104 - Through Your precepts I get understanding; Therefore I hate every false way.
+Psalms 119:104 - Through Your precepts I get understanding; so I hate every false way.

 Psalms 119:163 - I hate and abhor lying, but I love Your law.